fakiletemmytope/docker_fundamentals/README.md

-# Containerize and Set up CI pipeline for the Dream Vacation App
+# Containerize and Set up CI/CD pipeline for the Dream Vacation App

 This project contains the Dockerfile(s) for the frontend and backend of the Dream Vacations application, and orchestrated with Docker Compose for seamless local development and deployment.
-And the workflows for the continuous integration of the backend and frontend application set up
+And the workflows for the continuous integration of the backend and frontend application set up.

+A Continuous Deployment workflow was also added for the deployment of the application to AWS EC2 instance.

 ## Objectives